-Nichetto took the symmetry of train seats and the M3’s lighting as inspiration for the seat and back cushions.
-The result is an endless modular seating programme.
+Next Stop is an endless modular seating programme developed in collaboration with the renowned designer Luca Nichetto.
+The designer took the symmetry of train seats and the M3’s lighting as inspiration for the seat and back cushions.

-The table, seat and backrest marine board’s veneer are available in ash, which can be stained as per our colour chart, or natural walnut.
+The table, seat and backrest marine board’s veneer are available in ash, which can be stained as per our colour chart.

-This range has been conceived to add a touch of sophistication to lobbies, waiting rooms and breakout areas, remining us of the function of a humble bench at the metro station.
+This range has been conceived to add a touch of sophistication to lobbies, waiting rooms and breakout areas, reminding us of the function of a humble bench at the metro station.

 Next Stop features a revolutionary fabric Zero, designed specifically for the product in collaboration with Marie Louise Rosholm.